A Good Rule of Thumb Is to Wash Your Towel Once a Week in Hot Water

 Towels are often damp, and are stored in relatively warm bathroom environments, making for an ideal breeding ground for microbes, including bacteria.
 This causes some people to be concerned when it comes to acne, because acne bacteria play a role in making acne worse.

-However, acne bacteria can only make acne worse when the bacteria is inside skin pores.
+However, acne bacteria can only make acne worse when the bacteria are inside skin pores.
 Bacteria on the skin surface do not cause acne.
 Therefore, simply transferring bacteria from a towel to the skin surface is unlikely to cause acne or make acne worse.

 What is the role of bacteria in acne?

 A type of bacteria called C. acnes is involved with the inflammation (redness, swelling, heat, and pain) that we see in most red and sore acne lesions.
-C. acnes can only survive where there is no oxygen, such as inside skin pores.
+C. acnes can only survive for prolonged periods where there is no oxygen, such as inside skin pores.
 Therefore, it cannot survive on a towel.
 This means we don’t need to be concerned about C. acnes on towels or on the surface of the skin.

 Acne typically develops when the following events occur:

-1. The glands in the skin that make skin oil begin producing more oil
+- The glands in the skin that make skin oil begin producing more oil

-2. Skin pores become clogged, trapping the oil inside
+- Skin pores become clogged, trapping the oil inside

-3. The clogged pores expand because of the trapped skin oil
+- The clogged pores expand because of the trapped skin oil

-5. The overgrowth of acne bacteria causes an inflammatory response, and the area becomes red, swollen, and sore1
+- The overgrowth of acne bacteria causes an inflammatory response, and the area becomes red, swollen, and sore1

-From these events, we can see that it is bacteria inside pores that contributes to the inflammation inherent in acne.
+From these events, we can see that it is bacteria inside pores that contribute to the inflammation inherent in acne.
 Therefore, we need not concern ourselves with the bacteria that might be living on towels, at least when it comes to acne.

 Can Oil or Makeup on Towels Make Acne Worse?